 Arbitrage Mutual Funds also act in the same manner as explained above and do arbitrage on the equity share markets.
 They buy shares from one market and they sell them in another market to take the benefit of price differences.
 They also buy in cash market and sell in future markets and make gains through such arbitrage.

 The profit is very minimal on each trade and therefore the arbitrage mutual funds enter into hundreds of trades every year so as to earn a decent profit.

 Arbitrage Mutual Funds invest a major chunk of their investments in equity shares and are therefore considered as a part of equity mutual funds.
 As these are considered as a part of the equity mutual funds, they also get the tax benefits available to other equity mutual funds i.e.

-- In case of Long Term Capital Gains i.e. if the Arbitrage Mutual Fund is held for more than 1 year – No Tax would be levied and the capital gains would be exempted under Section 111A
+- In case of Long Term Capital Gains i.e. if the Arbitrage Mutual Fund is held for more than 1 year – Tax would be levied @ 10% w.e.f Financial Year 2018-19.

 - In case of Short Term Capital Gains i.e. if the Arbitrage Mutual Fund is held for less than 1 year, they capital gain tax would be levied at a flat rate of 15%.